cnoam/spark-course/readme.md

-**Use the instructions here to run your own environment of Spark on you local (Window/Mac/Linux) machine.**
 # Apache Spark beginner course

-This course teaches Spark from the ground up.
+This course teaches Apache Spark from the ground up, using interactive code notebooks

+**Use the instructions here to run your own environment of Spark on your local (Window/Mac/Linux) machine.**

 Prior knoweldge required:
  - python
  - working with jupyter notebook
- - basic cli usage
+ - basic command line usage

-This installation uses Spark version 3.3

 Instead of complicated installs, you will use a ready-made package called *docker container*.
 All you have to do is install the program that will run the *containers*, and a few supporting tools.